North Queensland First

-North Queensland First is a political party founded and based in the state of Queensland by former Queensland MP for Whitsunday Jason Costigan.
-The party was created in late 2019 after Costigan was expelled from the Liberal National Party.
+North Queensland First (NQ First) was an Australian political party founded and based in the state of Queensland by then-MP Jason Costigan.
+The party was created in late 2019 after Costigan, who was serving as the member for Whitsunday in the Legislative Assembly of Queensland, was expelled from the Liberal National Party.

-Foundation
+History

 After being expelled by the Liberal National Party, Independent MP for Whitsunday, Jason Costigan created the North Queensland First Party.

 In response to the foundation of the new political party, Katter's Australian Party leader Robbie Katter said: "We are doers, we have left the others for dead in terms of what we have done.
 We can all talk a big game but it is about who will have a seat in Parliament."

+As of 2023, the party's website is a dead link, although it previously redirected to the webpage of the Democratic Party of Queensland, another minor state-level party.

 Objective

 In the published constitution of the party, it states three objectives of the party: